mpetermangis/dfo-spilltracker/README.md

 `sudo ln -s /home/ubuntu/dfo-spilltracker/conf/nginx.spill.conf ./spill.conf`

-Now create a file to password-protect the web interface:

-`sudo htpasswd -c /home/ubuntu/spill-users spill`

-Choose a password for user "spill"

-Confirm that nginx config is ok:

-`sudo service nginx restart`

-`sudo nginx -t`

 ### Domain Registration

 For a production service, need to have a domain and SSL enabled.
 We registered the domain `marinepollution.ca` using Amazon Route 53, and added an A record pointing to the Elastic IP address of the AWS server.
 This IP address is shown on the Instances page: https://ca-central-1.console.aws.amazon.com/ec2/v2/home?region=ca-central-1#Instances:instanceState=running